When the 'bbftp://bbftp_servername/rfio://' notation is used, the option 'remoterfio' is no longer necessary.

 This software allows BBFTP to compress/uncompress data on-the-fly.

-http://www.gzip.org/zlib.
+It can be downloaded at http://www.gzip.org/zlib.
 The recommended version is 1.1.4 which fixes a potential security problem.

 This library is optional for both client and server.